 The Butterfly Conservatory is also part of the Niagara Parks Wonder Pass which features:

-Purchasing the Wonder Pass through the Comfort Inn Clifton Hill will save you an additional 15% off the retail price as part of the “Build-A-Package”.
+Purchasing the Wonder Pass through the Clifton Hill Niagara Falls Hotel will save you an additional 15% off the retail price as part of the “Build-A-Package”.
 Click on the link below for information on this package — and more!

 I’d like to thank the staff at the Niagara Parks Butterfly Conservatory for a great time and lasting memories for my son and I. We had a wonderful time and I would recommend the new Swamp Creatures Exhibit to everyone.